geoserver/geoserver/doc/en/user/source/tutorials/animreflector.rst

 Specifying WMS Animator default behaviour
 -----------------------------------------

-The GeoServer Adinistrator GUI allows specifying some default parameters for the WMS Animator.
+The GeoServer Adinistrator GUI allows specifying some limits and default options for the WMS Animator.

-The :guilabel:`Services > WMS` config screen shows the parameters depicted below:
+The settings are made on the :guilabel:`Services > WMS` config screen as shown below:

 .. figure:: animator_wms_params.jpg
    :align: center

    *WMS Animator default settings*

-The first three options allow setting limits on the animation output.
+The first three options set server limits on the animation output.
 It is possible to set the **maximum number of frames** an animation can contain, the **maximum rendering time** to produce an animation and the **maximum size** of the whole animation.

+The default animation
-It is also possible to set the default animation **frames delay** (expressed in ms) and the ``looping behaviour``.
+**frame delay** (expressed in ms) and **looping behaviour** can be set as well.
-These values can be overridden using the ``format_options`` parameter as described above.
+These values can be overridden by using the ``format_options`` parameter as described above.